L1 Visa to Green Card

-If the USCIS determines that the application meets the requirements for an L1 visa and approves the petition, the sponsored employee can apply for an L1 visa from a U.S. consulate in their country of origin.
+If the USCIS determines that the petition meets the requirements for an L1 visa and approves the petition, the sponsored employee (Beneficiary) can apply for an L1 visa from a U.S. consulate in their country of origin.
 If the sponsored employee had been in legal status when filing the I-129 form and requested change of status in the I-129 form, never left the United States after filing, the sponsored employee’s status will be changed to L1 status directly.
 However, if the L1 employee leaves the United States, he or she must obtain a L1 visa first in order to re-enter the United States as a L1 visa worker.

 5. L1 Visa Extension Applications

 The L1 nonimmigrant, intracompany transfer visa generally has an initial stay of 1 to 3 years, depending on the type of L1 and the age and circumstances of the sponsoring company.
 However, L1 visa can be extended.
 As with the initial L1 petition process, a petitioner will need to complete I-129 form and submit supporting documentation to the USCIS.